eea/land.copernicus.theme/docs/REDESIGN Readme.txt

 TODO
 ====
-- homepage: a page for each section, update diazo rules
 - menu top right - use icons
 - color tags - fix links
 - color tags - editable? in all pages?